Life is better when you have choices. But for orthodontics patients, choices weren’t always available.

 Most likely, you’ll be thrilled with the process and results of Invisalign treatment.
 That’s because your doctor will see you regularly and make adjustments as needed.
 If you ever have a concern, you just let them know and they will help you get past it.

 However, that isn’t the same as having a warranty.
 These are set by the individual provider.
-Some will replace a certain number of aligners for free or offer special protection programs.
 Ask your doctor about their policies during your consultation.

 Let’s be clear: Invisalign and Byte are both good options.
 However, what works for one person may not be what’s best for you.
 Here are some general guidelines for who should choose Invisalign and who should opt for Byte: